General Coronavirus guidance for staff

 If you have any other concerns or questions that about Coronavirus that are not covered here or on the Coronavirus (COVID-19) webpage, please contact your HoD or your line manager, email the Coronavirus enquiries email email address.
 This will pass your question to the most relevant individual to answer it.

-If you are seeking emotional support and counselling at this time please contact our staff counselling services, which are both free and confidential.
+If you are seeking emotional support and counselling at this time please contact our staff counselling services; EAP and the Education Support Partnership.
+Both of these services are free, confidential and providing their services remotely.